-Peggy Emrey, Montara, CA
+Montara, CA

-My name is Steve Cohn.
-I am a resident of Orinda in Contra Costa County.
+My I am a resident of Orinda in Contra Costa County.
 I am responding to a comment in Tom Barnidge's column in the Contra Costa Times "If you have a plan for fixing ConFire, now is the time to speak up."